-- 6 large hard-boiled eggs , peeled*
+- 6 large hard boiled eggs , peeled and cooled*

-- 1/3 cup mayonnaise
+- ⅓ cup mayonnaise

-- 2 tablespoons chopped basil
+- 2 tablespoons chopped fresh basil

 - 1 teaspoon extra virgin olive oil

-- 1/4 teaspoon fresh lemon juice
+- ¼ teaspoon fresh lemon juice

-- 1/4 teaspoon minced garlic
+- ¼ teaspoon minced garlic

-- 1/4 teaspoon kosher salt
+- ¼ teaspoon Diamond kosher salt

-- freshly ground pepper
+- freshly ground black pepper

-In a small bowl, whisk together mayonnaise, basil, extra virgin olive oil, lemon juice, garlic, and salt.
+- In a small bowl, whisk together mayonnaise, basil, extra virgin olive oil, lemon juice, garlic, and salt.
 Set aside.

-Chop eggs to desired size (I prefer mine on the finely-chopped side).
-In a medium bowl, fold together chopped eggs and enough basil mayonnaise to your liking.** Season to taste with salt and pepper.
+- Chop eggs to desired size (I prefer mine on the finely-chopped side).
+In a medium bowl, fold together chopped eggs and enough basil mayonnaise to your liking.** Season the egg salad to taste with salt and pepper.